arvillacl16-bit/fresh-nbody/README.md

 ## Contributing

-Because this project is linked to a youtube video series, I will not accept pull requests.
+Because this project is linked to a youtube video series, pull requests will be reviewed on video.
+You are free to make issues or suggestions, though.

+## License

+This uses an LGPL 3.0 license.